-- Cost of ownership is not the only factor in making a decision, but it is an important consideration as it can cost thousands of dollars per year to provide care for some breeds of dog.
+- The cost of ownership is not the only factor in making a decision, but it is an important consideration as it can cost thousands of dollars per year to provide care for some breeds of dogs.

 - Due to their small size and resilient health, the Chihuahua is the cheapest dog breed to own.